 The effector factor that can recognize the H-Y Ag presented on the HLA class I of male Soc is probably H-Y Ab, H-Y Ag-specific BCR, and H-Y Ag-specific TCR.
-There is a report that antibodies can also bind to antigens on HLA molecules (Jin et al., 2014).
-As mentioned above, the effector cells in BMC are LLBMC (HSC, MSC, long-lived memory T, B cells), excluding mature lymphocytes.
+There is a report that antibodies can also bind to antigens on HLA molecules.84 As mentioned above, the effector cells in BMC are LLBMC (HSC, MSC, long-lived memory T, B cells), excluding mature lymphocytes.
 H-Y Ag-specific long-lived memory plasma cells (H-Y-LLMPC) and H-Y Ag-specific long-lived memory T cells (H-Y-LLMTC) hold these factors.
 Both LLMPC and LLMTC are present in the bone marrow.
 As mentioned above, the etiology of cGVHD is thought to be primarily in cells of the B cell lineage.
-LLMPC exists not only in the bone marrow, which is the central niche, but also in inflammatory tissues and is maintained by supporting inflammatory cells (Hiepe et al., 2011; Khodadadi et al., 2019).
-Maternal Mc cells have been detected in bone marrow and organs in SSc patient who has not been detected four times in peripheral blood (Lambert et al., 2004).
-LLMPC is a non-proliferative cell that has a lifespan of several months to decades and secretes highly-affinity class-switched antibodies in the bone marrow (Khodadadi et al., 2019).
-Compared to aGVHD, cGVHD is less responsive to immunosuppressants, including steroids (Berger et al., 2008), and AIDs also have a limited effect on immunosuppressants (Wang et al., 2015).
-Even B cell depletion therapy has a certain effect on cGVHD and AIDs, but it is limited (Cutler et al., 2006; Tony et al., 2011).
-LLMPC is resistant to steroids, immunosuppressants, cytotoxic agents, radiation, and B cell depletion therapy (Hiepe et al., 2011).
-LLMPC maintenance does not require T cell involvement (Khodadadi et al., 2019), so there may be no Treg suppression.
-Administration of CD20 monoclonal antibody to mice successfully depleted B cells and memory B cells but did not affect LLMPC with less expression of CD20 and immunoglobulin levels (DiLillo et al., 2008).
-By continuously secreting pathogenic antibodies, LLMPC may support the chronic inflammatory process of AIDs and contribute to symptom flares (Hiepe et al., 2011).
-Based on the above, the effector cells of cGVHD and AIDs are highly likely to be H-Y-LLMPC.
+LLMPC exists not only in the bone marrow, which is the central niche, but also in inflammatory tissues and is maintained by supporting inflammatory cells.^{15,85} Maternal Mc cells have been detected in bone marrow and organs in SSc patient who has not been detected four times in peripheral blood.86 LLMPC is a non-proliferative cell that has a lifespan of several months to decades and secretes highly-affinity class-switched antibodies in the bone marrow.15 Compared to aGVHD, cGVHD is less responsive to immunosuppressants, including steroids,87 and AIDs also have a limited effect on immunosuppressants.88 Even B cell depletion therapy has a certain effect on cGVHD and AIDs, but it is limited.^{89,90} LLMPC is resistant to steroids, immunosuppressants, cytotoxic agents, radiation, and B cell depletion therapy.85 LLMPC maintenance does not require T cell involvement,15 so there may be no Treg suppression.
+Administration of CD20 monoclonal antibody to mice successfully depleted B cells and memory B cells but did not affect LLMPC with less expression of CD20 and immunoglobulin levels.91 By continuously secreting pathogenic antibodies, LLMPC may support the chronic inflammatory process of AIDs and contribute to symptom flares.85 Based on the above, the effector cells of cGVHD and AIDs are highly likely to be H-Y-LLMPC.
 In Females, target cells are male Soc replaced by male chimeric MSC, and effector cells are female H-Y-LLMPC from self or maternal Mc.
 In males, target cells are own male Soc, and effector cells are female chimeric H-Y-LLMPC.